jeremyperalta/jeremyperalta/README.md

-I am a entry level computer information major with a profound interest in technology and dedication to solving complex problems.
+I am a SOC anaylst with a profound interest in technology and dedication to solving complex problems.

 ## Objective